-The Respiratory Care Program is a two-year curriculum that includes 13 credit hours of prerequisite courses and four semesters (53 credit hours) of didactic, laboratory, and clinical classes that prepare the student for a career as a Respiratory Therapist.
-The program is fully accredited by the Commission on Accreditation for Respiratory Care (CoARC).
-Its representatives visit respiratory therapy programs to evaluate applications for accreditation and perform periodic reviews.
+Our Respiratory Care program is a two-year curriculum that includes one semester of prerequisite courses and four semesters of didactic, laboratory, and clinical classes that prepare the student for a career as a Respiratory Therapist.

 This program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 Enrolled students completing the program are considered graduates of a CoARC accredited program.
 Visit www.coarc.com; 1248 Harwood Road Bedford, Texas 76021-4244 or call 817/283-2835 or 800/874-5615.
 The program’s outcomes data is located at http://www.coarc.com/47.html.